 Once assembled, openFloat will be twice deployed alongside a seaglider – seaglider 175 for the first deployment and seaglider 195 for the second deployment – in Puget Sound.
-During the first deployment, the float will be tethered to a line and manually cast at ~0.1 m s-1 in Shilshole Bay (Figure 1a); during the second deployment, openFloat will collect profile data in Colvos Passage (Figure 2b).
+(Figure 1a); during the second deployment, openFloat will collect profile data in Colvos Passage (Figure 2b).
 Using the float pressure, temperature, and density data from the float’s rate of decent and known volume, we hope to back calculate salinity as an estimate.
 In both cases, the data collected by openFloat will be directly compared to that collected by the seaglider.
 We hope to produce transect plots similar to those in Bretschneider et al, 1985, who did a subtidal current study in East Passage Puget Sound – the channel on the opposite side of Vashon Island from our study site.

 Proposed timeline and budget